oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

         Save the current state of the conversation to a file.

     - **Option 3: Load a Previous Conversation**:
         Load a previously saved conversation and continue the conversation from where you left off.
+You can use damsConversation file on Example folder we on this repository

     - **Option 4: Clear the Conversation**:
         Clear the conversation history and start from the beginning.